 The gift of food given in the name of Jesus Christ does so much more than just fill an empty stomach…

-This becomes very clear when you hear the testimony of Arman, a dear friend of ours.
-He’s the father of 6 children and left Syria for what he thought would be 3 weeks.
+You can tell when you hear the testimony of Arman, a dear friend of ours.
+Arman, the father of 6 children, left Syria for what he thought would be 3 weeks.
 It has turned into 3 years as the Syrian Civil War rages on.

 Income has been scarce as Arman’s son has been the only one in the family able to find work.
 The work he has found, however, only brings in about $5 (£3.50) a day.
 In their desperate situation, World Compassion had the opportunity to provide food and resources to Arman and his family.

 Arman told us “World Compassion has been giving us food from the beginning.
 They are the only organization who has given us relief…we need this.”